JannikNickel/NoteBin/README.md

      ```

 ### Running the application
 Assuming `appSettings.json` is correctly configured, starting `NoteBin.exe` from the `publish/` directory will start the server.
+`NoteBin.exe` will also serve static files from the `web/` directory.
+On Linux, run `dotnet NoteBin.dll` instead or build binaries for the correct platform.

 # Backend API
 See also: [NoteBin.http](src/NoteBin.http)